goki/vulkan_mac_deps/README.md

 # Vulkan dependencies

 Exists to host the dependencies needed to build Vulkan programs.

+see `sdk/ios` and `sdk/macOS` for further info

+# Old Bazel info:

+We are not using this anymore, but it might be useful to someone:

 This lets [Bazel](https://bazel.build) build and run programs without relying on the system having the Vulkan SDK installed.
 Also, it is used by `goki setup` to download the `.framework` needed for building Vulkan